frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 Iron.

 His focus narrowed into a single, unforgiving point.
-Sim’s first strike came swift and sure, bending his opponent’s blade as if guided by weight beyond his own strength.
+Simmon’s first strike came swift and sure, bending his opponent’s blade as if guided by weight beyond his own strength.
 He stepped into the arc of the swing, moving with a precision too perfect to be chance, as though another hand steadied his own.

-The knights stumbled under Sim’s fury, their iron bowing to his will.
+The knights stumbled under Simmon’s fury, their iron bowing to his will.
 He cut through one.
 Then another.
 Each step forward stripped the softness from his face, carving it into something harder.
 With every strike, his shoulders bowed, his limbs trembled, his body burning coin for coin the price his mind demanded.

 Wil surged to his side, his axe heavy in his hands, cleaving into a knight who dared too close.
 “Sim!” he bellowed, voice ragged.
 “Fall back!”